Ares-Developers/Ares-docs/new/warheads/infantry.rst

   player-owned :tag:`InfantryTypes`.
 See :doc:`MakeInfantryOwner
   </new/makeinfantryowner>` for how to control which player will gain control of
   'mutated' infantry.

-.. index:: Warheads; New InfDeaths (InfDeathAnim= any animation, auto-detect mutation).

 .. versionadded:: 0.1